jramirezl/forecast/README.md

 ### To Do (things to improve)

-* Improve tests, just happy path test were created
+* Improve tests, just happy path test were created,  add more scenarios
 * Fix WeatherRestServiceUnitTest test
 * Improve controller input validation
 * Manage better the exception when the connection to the ``openweathermap`` API fails
-* Manage when a city doesn't exist
+* Manage exceptions when a city doesn't exist